MainulDip/JavaEveryday/android-view-cheat.md

 #### Multiple Layout File | Variation
 We can define multiple xml file for different orientaion (proatrait/landscape), and for different versions.

-> Variation are created by using "create landscape/tablet/other variation"
+> Variation are created by using "create landscape/tablet/other variation"...